 • Pinch or two smoked paprika

-¼ cup plus 2 tablespoons brown sugar
+• ¼ cup plus 2 tablespoons brown sugar

-1 tablespoon molasses
+• 1 tablespoon molasses

-• Olive oil
+• Olive oil (about 1 tablespoon)

-12 oz apple smoked bacon, crisped and chopped
+• 12 oz apple smoked bacon, crisped and chopped

-2-3 tablespoons maple syrup
+• 2 to 3 tablespoons maple syrup

-2 tablespoons bourbon
+• 2 tablespoons bourbon

-- Add the soaked beans to a large pot; next, add in the chicken stock, the diced onion, the garlic, a few generous pinches of salt and of cracked black pepper, the ketchup, BBQ sauce, tomato paste, ground cumin and paprika, plus the brown sugar, molasses and a generous drizzle of olive oil, and stir the ingredients together.
+- Add the soaked beans to a large pot; next, add in the 5 cups of chicken broth, the diced onion, the garlic, a few generous pinches of cracked black pepper, the ketchup, BBQ sauce, tomato paste, ground cumin and paprika, plus the brown sugar, molasses and a generous drizzle of olive oil, and stir the ingredients together.